 How Pre-Filing Intervention Works

 The best strategy against domestic violence charges in Los Angeles County is immediate intervention by a criminal defense lawyer right after a police report or arrest.
-We might be able to help you avoid the risk of a formal criminal charged being filed against you.
+We might be able to help you avoid the risk of a formal criminal charge being filed against you.

 Even in cases when formal domestic violence charges have already been filed, experienced legal representation is often the best chance at a favorable outcome.